 A lapse in supplier management can have serious consequences.
 Improper supplier data management can lead to unpaid invoices, strained relationships with key partners, and even legal action.

 Good quality supplier data can help inform a wide range of operations across your business.
-Effective supplier data management will lead to more insightful decision-making, increased operational efficiency, and better procurement risk mitigation.
+Effective supplier data management will lead to more insightful decision-making, increased operational efficiency, and mitigation of procurement risk.

 Many companies that use suppliers to provide products or services begin by setting each supplier up in a system of software platforms (depending on the business requirements and existing tech stack).
 Companies can then store and maintain contacts' records and product information, facilitate operations, monitor the supplier's performance, handle payments, and more.